Radieux Corebit

 Debt Capacity

 Debt capacity is the amount a business can afford to owe and repay.
 It is determined by its market positioning and free cash flow profile.
 Lenders estimate a borrower’s debt capacity with total leverage, senior debt, net debt leverage, and interest coverage ratio.
 Factors such as disruption risk, seasonality, industry growth rate, barriers to entry, and cyclicality also determine a borrower’s debt capacity.
-Register on Activos Chainzol to know more.
+Register on Radieux Corebit to know more.

 Market Value of Debt